mmiglioranza22/link-tracker/README.md

 Links can be created with a `password` in the request body that will be attached as a query param for the redirected target url.

 Links can be created with a Date for them to expire in the `expires` request body prop.
-Expired links will not redirect to their target url, nor modify their stats, regardless or not them being valid.
+Expired links will not redirect to their target url, nor modify their stats, regardless ot them being valid or not.
 For `expires` use a propper JSON format (`2012-04-23T18:25:43.511Z`) and mind UTC difference.(-3)

 ## Example